 Our research and development capabilities encompass discovery, translational medicine, biologics CMC development, pre-clinical development and clinical development with footprints in Shanghai, Beijing and the United States.
-We are now at a critical juncture to transition from a clinical stage biotech company into a fully integrated end-to-end global biopharmaceutical company in the next few years.
+We are now at a critical juncture to transition from a clinical stage biotech company into an end-to-end global specialty biopharmaceutical company in the next few years.